Wounds as a way of entry for pathogens

 Trichoderma also survives on the ground‘s surface, depending on moisture and nutrient availability, and rapid reproductive cycles.
 For gel application to a wound surface, Trichoderma populations, especially on the sapwood, can be found after months (depending on environmental conditions).

-Please note: Avoid mixing Avengelus BASIC Gel with products that have a pH value below 4.5 and above 8.
-Do not mix with products containing bactericides, fungicides or phosphates.
+Please note: Avoid mixing Avengelus with products that have a pH value below 4.5 and above 8.
+Do not mix with products containing fungicides.